-I’ve recently completed my second full-length play, THE THIN MAN IN THE CHERRY ORCHARD.
-As the name suggests, the play is a mashup of two seemingly far-flung worlds; the hard boiled milieu of Dashiell Hammet’s glamorously pickled American sleuths Nick and Nora Charles; and the stoic inhabitants of Chekhov’s bleak Russian tundra.
-Naturally, a murder, and hilarity, ensue.
-Can Nick figure out who the murderer is before they run out of vodka?
+In this sardonic mashup, Dashiell Hammet’s hard-boiled, glamorously pickled American sleuths, Nick and Nora Charles, meet their cousins, the stoic inhabitants of Chekhov’s bleak Russian tundra.
+Naturally, a murder, and hilarity, ensues.
+Can Nick solve the crime before they run out of vodka?

 Full length, approx. 100m, one intermission.

 Would you like to read it?
 Here’s a 10-page sample.